Moonchichiii/woodhouse_private_eatery/README.md

    - Use the Heroku CLI to push it from your ide, or simply go to the website and connect your repositorie, and deploy directly from the site.

-   - If your on the site and have set your Config Vars, then go to the "Deploy tab" and scroll down to "DEPLOY BRANCH"
+   - If you are on the site and have set your Config Vars, then go to the "Deploy tab" and scroll down to "DEPLOY BRANCH"

    - View the build log for errors if any comes up.